tonghia/transaction-history/README.md

 ### Challenges

-I have wrote personal programs before, but this is the first time I build a complete CLI application.
+I have written personal programs before, but this is the first time I build a complete CLI application.
 I searched Github open source CLI project in Go to learn about its build process, how it handles flags and arguments.

 The real challenge appeared when I decided to support processing a really large file.
 After researching some solutions, they are so complicated that I cannot apply quickly.
 So I decided to choose the most valued thing to apply, which is the ability to split the input file into chunks and process it parralel.
 I didn't micro optimized the original version, so it's simple enough for me to modify and extend for parallel processing.